Art Howe

 After not playing in 1983, Howe played sparingly with the St. Louis Cardinals in 1984 and was released early in the 1985 season.

-Over the course of his career, he appeared in the post-season three times, but never in a World Series.
+Over the course of his career, he appeared in the postseason three times, but never in a World Series.
 Based on similarity scores, a similar player was his contemporary Randy Ready.

-Quote: "Former managers with the status of Howe and Leyland don't look for jobs.
+"Former managers with the status of Howe and Leyland don't look for jobs.
 The jobs look for them." - Paul Meyer, Pittsburgh Post-Gazette

 [edit] Notable Achievements